 Variable Value hop-limit <1-255> Configures the maximum hops.
-The default is 64. link-local WORD<0-19> Specifies the 64-bit interface ID used to calculate the actual link-local address as a name up to 19 characters long. mac-offset <0-1535> Use mac-offset to request a particular MAC for an IPv6 VLAN.
+The default is 64. link-local WORD<0-19> Specifies the 64-bit interface ID used to calculate the actual link-local address as a name up to 19 characters long. mtu <1280-9500> Configures the maximum transmission unit for the interface: 1280-1500, 1850, or 9500.
+This value

-Variable Value The system has 1536 MAC addresses.
-The last four addresses are reserved.
-You can specify a MAC offset when you configure IPv6 on a VLAN, or the system can assign a MAC address from within the available range. mtu <1280-9500> Configures the maximum transmission unit for the interface: 1280-1500, 1850, or 9500.
-This value must be the same for all addresses defined on this interface.
+Variable Value must be the same for all addresses defined on this interface.
 The default is 1500. name WORD<0-255> Assigns a descriptive name.
 The network management system also configures this string. reachable-time <0-3600000> Controls how long IPv6 neighbor entries learned on an interface remain in the REACHABLE state (as described in RFC 4861).
 The system randomizes the value you configure, per RFC specifications, to be 50%-150% of the configured value.
 By default the reachable-time base value is 30 seconds, with an actual 15-45 second range when you consider the randomization factor.
 The default is 3000 milliseconds retransmit-timer <0-4294967295> Controls the time, in milliseconds, between retransmission of Neighbor Solicitation messages when the system attempts to resolve or reconfirm the reachability of an IPv6 neighbor.
 By default, the system sends three Neighbor Solicitation messages with a one second interval between each message.
-If the system does not receive a corresponding Neighbor Advertisement within an interval equal to 3 X retransmit-timer milliseconds, the system declares the IPv6 neighbor unreachable.
-Tip: You can increase the retransmit-timer to extend the interval that the switch waits until it declares the neighbor unreachable.
+If the system does not receive a corresponding Neighbor Advertisement within an interval equal to 3 X retransmit-timer milliseconds, the system declares the IPv6 neighbor unreachable. 🔁 Tip: You can increase the retransmit-timer to extend the interval that the switch waits until it declares the neighbor unreachable.
 For example: a retransmit-timer value of 5000 means the switch waits 3 X 5000 milliseconds which equals 15000 milliseconds or 15 seconds.
-The default is 1000 milliseconds vlan <1-4084> Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to

-Variable Value 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted.
+The default is 1000 milliseconds vlan <1-4084> Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.
 This value corresponds to the lower 12 bits of the IEEE 802.1Q VLAN tag.